 10. Dine Al Fresco

 In a South Texas town with 220 days of sunshine, you’ll discover many options for dining outdoors.
-Stop by the weekend market at Pearl and the bakery at Mi Terra Cafe for fresh ingredients and baked goods to prepare a picnic to enjoy in one of the many local parks.
+Stop by the weekend market at Pearl and the bakery at Mi Tierra Cafe for fresh ingredients and baked goods to prepare a picnic to enjoy in one of the many local parks.

 Or leave the cooking to someone else!
 While nearly every restaurant along the San Antonio River Walk offers patio seating, my number-one recommendation is Boudro’s.
 Treat yourself to an afternoon pick-me-up of guacamole made fresh at your table with a cone of crisp tortilla chips (made even more delicious with a prickly pear margarita), or stay for a full meal.